116 Beacon is located on the north side of Beacon, between Arlington and Berkeley, with 114 Beacon to the east and 118 Beacon to the west.

 Rufus Hubbard was a physician and maintained his office at the house.
 They previously had lived (and he had maintained his office) at the Hotel Pelham, southwest corner of Tremont and Boylston.

-The Hubbards separated in 1899 or early 1900, and he moved to New York, where he continued to practice medicine.
-Eliza Hubbard continued to live at 116 Beacon.
-At the time of the 1900 US Census, she also rented lodgings to two boarders.
+The Hubbards separated in 1899 and he moved to New York, where he continued to practice medicine.
+Eliza Hubbard continued to live at 116 Beacon and accepted lodgers.

 Rebecca Warren Brown was a Revolutionary War historian and author.

 On June 3, 1915, 116 Beacon was purchased from the estate of Rebecca Warren Brown by Dr. Charles Allen Porter.
 He was a physician and surgeon, and also was an associate professor (and later professor) at Harvard Medical School.
-He and his wife, Margaret Cochrane (Dewar) Porter, lived (and he maintained his office) at 254 Beacon.
+He and his wife, Margaret Cochran (Dewar) Porter, lived at 254 Beacon.

 Charles Porter died in July of 1931.
 Margaret Porter continued to live at 116 Beacon until 1936, when she purchased and moved to 251 Beacon.
 She continued to own 116 Beacon and in January of 1937, she applied for (and subsequently received) permission to convert it into a lodging house.